Smiling man standing in a restaurant.

 President Applebee’s Services, Inc.

-When the time for agency review arrived, she included a start-up agency that had auditioned without being asked peculiarly.
-Derek of DFPR (now DerekPR) spent whole days on multiple Fridays, watching interactions, eating everything on the menu, and speaking to staff and guests alike to gain insight about our brand from various points of view.
-He developed such an impressive deck that we were obligated to consider his representation, the degree of which was undetermined.
+Once, when the time for her agency review arrived, she included a start-up that had auditioned without being asked to do so.
+Derek of DFPR (now derekPR) spent entire days at multiple Fridays, observing interactions, trying everything on the menu, and speaking to staff and guests alike to gain insight into our brand from various perspectives.
+He developed such an impressive deck that we were obligated to consider his representation, the degree to which was undetermined.

-The internal sentiment was that it was an interim partnership and that one person, even with all of his knowledge and connections, was a longshot long-term solution.
+The internal sentiment was that it was an interim partnership and that one person, even with all his knowledge and connections, was not a long-term solution.
 Derek didn’t see it that way and used the opportunity to exhibit a full arsenal of drive, dedication, and perseverance.
 Derek made lots of rookie mistakes.
 He reflected on them, yet didn’t dwell on them.
 He found his groove, and the interim tag became an afterthought.

 Within 90 days, Fridays had surpassed what the industry deemed our competitors in all measurable categories, and no matter what we threw at Derek, he tackled it with vigor.
 Under his solid representation, we owned the media landscape.
-Then, the awards started trickling in—big ones, coveted ones, and important ones.
+Then, the awards started trickling in—big ones, coveted ones, important ones.

 We decided together that the award would be Be The Brand.
 That award was never given to another service partner or team member, so Derek is its sole recipient.
 I was the next one to give him an opportunity by putting him in front of leaders at my next venture at Applebee’s.
 Like Amy, I didn’t do him any favors.
 He just had to prove that he could become another brand.
 And he did.
 They don’t make trophies for that anymore.